As a commonwealth country, Kenya’s legal system descends from English common law.

 All terminations must satisfy the procedural and substantive fairness test, even where an engagement is based on a term contract.
 This means that an employer must not only have a good reason for terminating an employee’s contract of employment (the fact that a contract of employment provides for termination with notice is not reason enough) but must also follow the correct procedure in effecting the termination.

 When declaring employees redundant, employers are required to notify the affected employees, or their union representative if they are unionised, of said intended redundancy in writing one month prior to the actual date of redundancy.
 During this 30-day period, the employer and the identified employees or union officials are to engage in consultations with the aim of mitigating the effects of the intended redundancy or possibly doing away with the redundancy all together.
-The employer is required by section 40 of the Employment Act to show due regard to seniority in the time, skill, ability and reliability of each employee when deciding who ought to be declared redundant.
+The employer is required by Section 40 of the Employment Act to show due regard to seniority in the time, skill, ability and reliability of each employee when deciding who ought to be declared redundant.
 The employee would need to pay off all the leave days not taken up by the employee, and provide a severance package factoring in no less than 15 days' pay for every completed year of service.

-In the event that an employee is terminated after four consecutive weeks of work, employers are required to issue exiting employees with a certificate of service upon the termination of the employment.
+If an employee is terminated after four consecutive weeks of work, employers are required to issue exiting employees with a certificate of service upon the termination of the employment.
 The certificate ought to include the details of the employer and employee, the period of employment, the nature of the work undertaken and any other accomplishments of the employee.

 Where the employee dies during the subsistence of their employment contract, the employer is required to pay their next of kin the dues owed to them within 30 days of the submission of proof of capacity to receive the remuneration.